 Executive Risk Summary

 "A heap-based buffer overflow vulnerability in the Windows exFAT File System allows an unauthorized attacker to execute code locally, potentially leading to system compromise.
-This vulnerability poses a significant risk as it can be exploited to gain elevated privileges and execute malicious code."
+This vulnerability poses a significant risk to system security and integrity, as it can be exploited to gain unauthorized access and control."

 Operational Audit Arsenal